Rhovian/metaplex-candy-faq/readme.md

 ### Does file size matter as far as upload costs?
 No. The minimum file size is 25KB and the max is 10MB.

+### can you close the config account once the launch is over and redeem the leftover rent?
+No, you can only tweak the rent beforehand.